YasinUz/YasinUz/README.md

 ## Skill Set (still learning) 💪

-These are some of the technologies I want to master:
+These are some of the technologies I want to master (until next year):

 **Programming Languages**